lambda-orm/lambdaorm-labs/labs/client-node/01-simple/README.md

 # Node Client - Simple

-In this laboratory we will see:
+**In this laboratory we will see:**

-Since this is the database that was used for many examples and unit tests, you can test the example queries that are in the documentation.
-We will also see some example queries to execute from CLI
+- how to create a project that uses lambda ORM with CLI
+- How configure the schema
+- How to synchronize the database  with lambda ORM CLI
+- How to set up the lambda ORM service
+- How to consume the lambda ORM service from a Node client
+- How to drop a schema using lambda CLI

 ## Install lambda ORM CLI